swiftlang/swift-evolution/proposals/XXXX-associated-types-constraints.md

 ## Introduction

-This proposal seeks to introduce a `where` clause to associated types declarations and improvements to protocol constraints to bring associated types the same expressive power as generic types.
+This proposal seeks to introduce a `where` clause to associated type declarations and improvements to protocol constraints to bring associated types the same expressive power as generic type parameters.

 This proposal was discussed twice on the Swift Evolution list in the following
 threads: